Council for British Archaeology: History and objectives

 Within five years the CBA had established the direction of its programme and key roles.
 It provides a forum and acts as a facilitator for opinion, ideas and policy development in British archaeology, connecting government, the media, and the public.
 It champions archaeology at all levels in education.
 It promotes and supports research, in the professional and voluntary sectors alike, with the essential services of its bibliographic information, digital resources, and publications.
 Today British archaeology is served by scores of specialist and thematic societies and groups.
 This busy scene did not exist in the early 1950s, when the Council set up six period-based Research Committees, spanning the whole of Britain's past from the Palaeolithic to the post-medieval period which, along with the Natural Sciences Panel (set up as early as 1945) had the remit of coordinating earlier initiatives, providing guidance where required, and establishing new projects on a national basis.
 In 1959 the CBA set up the first Industrial Archaeology Committee in the world.
 In 1965, the CBA's response to the Buchanan report Traffic in Towns introduced the concept of historic urban areas, as opposed to individual buildings or sites.
 Further CBA specialist Committees were established throughout the 1960s to 1980s.
 One of these led to the creation of the organisation which became the Chartered Institute for Archaeologists.
-Further information on their many and varied remits, and the organisations which they then became, can be found here.

 Today the CBA's work is focused on three strategic areas: participation, discovery and advocacy which bring together its wide-ranging activities in education, research, publication, and information provision.
 More recently the CBA has adopted "archaeology for all" as its focus, concentrating on increasing opportunities for participation and learning through archaeology and the care of the historic environment.
 They work in partnership with many other heritage and environmental bodies and with educational and research institutions across the UK.

 As one of the National Amenity Societies, the council is a statutory consultee on alterations to listed buildings, and by law must be notified of any applications in England and Wales to demolish in whole or part any listed building.

 Membership

 Until 1993, membership of the CBA was limited to societies and organisations.
 Today there are over 600 institutional members, which range from village archaeological groups to museums, county societies, universities, commercial archaeological units and national bodies.
 Individual membership has climbed steadily since its introduction in 1993, and now exceeds 6,000.
-Through the eleven English Regional Groups, CBA Wales/Cymru and the Council for Scottish Archaeology (all of which have individual membership), the CBA provides a unique forum for the British archaeological community, and the public beyond.
+Through the eleven English Regional Groups (such as Council for British Archaeology East), CBA Wales/Cymru and the Council for Scottish Archaeology (all of which have individual membership), the CBA provides a unique forum for the British archaeological community, and the public beyond.

 Members of the CBA help to ensure they have the resources to develop their work in education, conservation and providing information, and strengthen the profile of archaeology in the minds of decision-makers.
 Members receive: